spinnaker/spinnaker.github.io/guides/developer/plugin-creators/deck-plugin.md

 	INFO 18111 --- [main] com.netflix.spinnaker.orca.Main: [] Started Main in 11.123 seconds (JVM running for 11.933)
 	```

-	If Orca is unable to find Redis, make sure your Minnaker VM is running and that all the Spinnaker services are ready.
+	If Orca can't find Redis, make sure your Minnaker VM is running and that all the Spinnaker services are ready.

 	You can stop running Orca after you have verified that you can successfully run it.